epfl-systemf/JumboTrace/README.md

 ### Commander

 The [Commander](./commander) module, written in Scala 3, is a very simple command-line program to run the other modules.
-Run it with the `help` command to see which commands it supports.

 Executable: [JavaCommander](./commander/src/main/scala/JavaCommander.scala)